Lake sturgeon: Restoration

 In 2001, transmitters placed into ten sturgeon and egg mats placed in the Detroit River documented spawning of sturgeon for the first time in many decades.
 This discovery followed the 2001 discovery of spawning runs under the Blue Water Bridge in the St. Clair River.

 The Little River Band of Ottawa Indians (LRBOI) Sturgeon Program began in 2001 in Manistee, MI.
 In 2002 they successfully documented natural reproduction of lake sturgeon by capturing larvae (newly hatched fish) from the Big Manistee River.
 The Streamside Rearing Facility for lake sturgeon on the Big Manistee River became operational in the spring of 2004 and marked the first time this technique had ever been used for this species.
-Since that time there have been five Streamside Rearing Facilitys operating within the Lake Michigan Basin built on the same LRBOI design.
+Since that time there have been five Streamside Rearing Facilities operating within the Lake Michigan Basin built on the same LRBOI design.
 Many agencies now collaborate on this effort including the U.S. Fish and Wildlife Service, the states of Michigan and Wisconsin, and many other partners.
 The LRBOI Nmé Stewardship Plan, created by biologists and Tribal members, was published in 2005 as a guiding document for the LRBOI sturgeon program and sturgeon restoration.
 New York State has also had a successful recovery program, using eggs and sperm collected from a spawning area on the St. Lawrence River.
 In early June 2017, aquatic biologists conducted the annual assisted propagation effort, through which 130,000 fertilized eggs were sent to hatcheries.

 Several populations of lake sturgeon have begun to be restored by the U.S. Fish and Wildlife Service in cooperation with locally managed fisheries from North Carolina to the Great Lakes.
 To better understand their life cycle, USFWS tags individual sturgeon and records abundance, distribution, age, growth and health of the population.
 While strict regulations have been put in place to monitor harvests, hatcheries are a key component of restoration efforts.

 Wolf Lake State Fish Hatchery in Kalamazoo, MI, raises and releases lake sturgeon.
 The lake sturgeon are produced mainly for inland waters, although a few are stocked in Great Lakes waters.

 There is also a streamside rearing facility near Onaway, Michigan, on the Black River, a tributary of the Cheboygan River, then Lake Huron.
 The facility is run and managed by the Michigan Department of Natural Resources, Michigan State University, and Tower Kliber.
 Each year hundreds to thousands of sturgeon are raised and released into Black Lake, and other surrounding areas.
 Adult sturgeon are caught in the river, their eggs and sperm are extracted and then taken back to the hatchery for fertilization, and left to incubate.
 Hatched larvae are also caught in the river with drift nets.
 The hatchery is open to the public, and visitors can also watch the hatchery workers catch the fish.